-- Must be skeletally mature defined as females with a bone age ≥ 15 years and males with a bone age ≥ 17 years
+- Participants must be skeletally mature defined as females with a bone age ≥ 15 years and males with a bone age ≥ 17 years.

 Participants in the exercise intervention portion of the study must meet all criteria below:

-- Must be > 5 years at the time of enrollment
+- Must be ≥ 5 years and < 22 years at the time of enrollment

 - Must have no congenital heart disease